team-dev-docs/devdocsprod-dev-docs/blog/Static Generated Sites are You Need.md

 Static site generators like Docusaurus leverage Markdown, allowing developers to create lightning-fast documentation.
 Pages load instantly, enhancing user experience and reducing bounce rates.

-## 2. Cost-Effective Hosting on GitHub
+## 2. Cost-Effective Hosting on GitHub or Vercel

 Hosting developer docs on platforms like GitHub Pages is incredibly cost-effective, often free.
 This is perfect for open-source projects and startups looking to minimize expenses.